Uncover the little known facts about the world’s most famous precious gem.

 9. Most Gems Cannot Compete with a Diamond’s “Fire.”

 Aside from its impeccable hardness, “fire” is one of Diamonds’ most exclusive and distinguishing attributes.
 Due to its high refractive index, white light is effectively reflected off the facets of the Diamond into “spectral light,” a.k.a the gorgeous colours of the rainbow.
 This effect, which is also called dispersion, results in that magical sparkle that few other gemstones have, and make Diamonds so famously mesmerizing and sought-after.
+Which gem is the only one that has more fire than a Diamond?
+Moissanite.

 10. Diamonds are Drawn to Grease like Moths to a Flame.